iomicroservices/baselink-nuxt/content/services/tradespeople/certificates-reports/eicr-report.md

 The report also identifies any overloaded circuits, outdated wiring, or fire and electric shock risks.
 If faults or non-compliant areas are found, your assessor will document them clearly and advise on the necessary steps to fix them.

 #description
-Once the inspection is complete, you’ll receive a full EICR report with clear coding to indicate if remedial work is required.
+Once the inspection is complete, you'll receive a full EICR report with clear coding to indicate if remedial work is required.
 The document is suitable for legal compliance and can be shared with tenants, letting agents or contractors.

 #description
 Booking an EICR through BaseLink is fast and fully digital.
 Submit your request online, receive an instant quote, and choose a convenient time — no phone calls or follow-ups needed.

 #description
 All assessors on our platform are fully qualified, NICEIC-registered or equivalent, and reviewed by other customers in your area.
-You’ll also have support from our in-house team should you need help with further services or repairs.
+You'll also have support from our in-house team should you need help with further services or repairs.

 #description
 Payment is taken on the day of the visit, with any additional time billed fairly in 30-minute increments.
 Book your EICR report{{$doc.location}} today with BaseLink — and get the confidence that your property is safe, compliant and protected.